koehlersimon/fallback/README.md

 The ViewHelper checks whether the image is available and then outputs a placeholder.
 The placeholder image can be predefined using the ViewHelper attribute "placeholder", otherwise an image supplied by the extension with the dimensions 800x600 pixels is displayed.

+## Installation

+You only need to install the extension.
+No configuration or TypoScript is needed!

 ## Example usage

 ```